 13:10

-Commemorative Lecture "The Past 10 Years of the Regional Cooperation Network and the Future Decade"
+Commemorative Lecture “The Past 10 Years and the Future Decade of Regional Cooperation Networks”

-≪Lecturer≫ Hisayuki Ishida (Professor, Tsukuba University of Technology, Chair of the 1st~15th KSSK)
+Hisayuki Ishida (Professor, Tsukuba University of Technology, Chairperson of the 1st~15th KSSK)

-KSSK was launched in fiscal 2008 based on the basic philosophy of "from a working person's perspective" in which practitioners involved in support for students with disabilities "kneel down" and openly discuss examples of successful and unsuccessful examples of support.
-Later, as the importance of supporting students with disabilities increased due to the enforcement of the law, KSSK came to be noted as a good example of regional networks.
-In the commemorative lecture, Professor Ishida, who was involved in the founding, will talk about his thoughts at that time and the background to the launch, as well as the ideal state and role of the regional network that is expected in the future.
+KSSK was established in 2008 with the basic philosophy of “a practitioner’s perspective,” in which practitioners involved in supporting students with disabilities “kneel down” and frankly discuss the successes and failures of support.
+Subsequently, the importance of supporting students with disabilities increased due to the enforcement of the law, and KSSK came to the attention of a good example of a regional network.
+In the commemorative lecture, Dr. Ishida, who was involved in the founding of the network, will talk about his thoughts at the time and the circumstances that led to its launch, as well as the expected role of the regional network in the future.

 14:10